10-spot: Cards oust Braves from NLDS with record 1st inning

 After a second straight NL East title, the Braves head into the offseason with a solid nucleus of young talent but the burden of another postseason flop.
 Donaldson is a potential free agent, along with pitcher Dallas Keuchel, who struggled in his two NLDS starts.

-Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com
+Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 and find his work at https://apnews.com

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports